andrewsunglaekim/wdi_dc5_instructors/w05/lesson_plans/d03_devise/lesson_plan.md

 - save it to an instance variable in the index, and have it display in the index view

 ### Break 10m
+## Reframing
+Devise is a gem in rails that we use in order to streamline user authentication.
+We're going to talk about how to get devise up and running and a couple of helper methods.

 ## Devise We do codealong (50m)
 - the first thing we should do is add the devise to the Gemfile and run a bundle install